 Housing Decisions

-Common wisdom until recently was to buy a house as soon as you could afford one.
-Why pay down a landlord’s mortgage when you could pay down your own?
-That conventional thinking was challenged in the recent housing bust, during which thousands of people lost their homes and filed for bankruptcy.
 The factors that determine when to buy a home, when to upgrade to a bigger home, where to buy, how much to put down, and how much to mortgage are complex.
 Investment properties require an even more sophisticated calculus.
-It pays to get educated on housing investment decisions, and this course provides a great foundation.
+It pays to educate yourself on housing investment decisions, and this course provides a great foundation.

 Insurance and Risk Management

-Life insurance, car insurance, homeowners insurance and health insurance are all useful tools to manage risk and protect against loss.
-As with most personal financial decisions, the devil is in the details.
+Life insurance, car insurance, homeowners’ insurance and health insurance are all useful tools to manage risk and protect against loss.
+As with most personal financial decisions, the details matter most.
 In healthcare, should you pay higher premiums and a lower deductible, or the reverse?
 In life insurance, do you need a term or whole plan?
 How much liability insurance do you need on your car if you have a small business?
 Combine the wrong decision with an unfortunate event and you could undo every other financial move you make.

 Investments and Alternatives

 What should your asset allocation mix be among stocks, bonds and cash?
-Among stocks, you have to consider diversifying among large, mid and small caps, as well as value and growth stocks, and dividend and non-dividend producing equities.
+Among stocks, you must consider diversifying among large, mid and small caps; value and growth stocks; and dividend and non-dividend producing equities.
 You can hold them all in mutual funds for active management or exchange traded funds (ETFs) to lower management expenses.
 With bonds, you can invest in corporate bonds and government bonds.
 What makes the yield higher on some than on others?
-Should you hold alternative investments like rare coins, art or real estate?
-When you understand how these choices work together to maximize returns while minimizing risks, you can make more confident choices — and not panic during inevitable downturns.
+Should you hold alternative investments like rare coins, art, real estate or cryptocurrency?
+When you understand how these choices work together to maximize returns while minimizing risks, you can make more confident choices and avoid panic during inevitable downturns.

 Taxes

 What is more valuable — a dollar earned or a dollar saved?
 A dollar saved is up to 40 percent more valuable because it is not taxed.
 Tax considerations influence so many of life’s most important decisions including those concerning marriage, children, income taxes, charitable donations, investments and purchases that you can deduct.
-Many people — if not the majority of Americans — do not understand taxation and cannot make strategic tax planning decisions.
+Many U.S. citizens — if not most — do not fully understand the nuances of taxation and thus cannot make strategic tax planning decisions.
 The long-term result is a steady drip, or even a continuous leak in savings, which compounds over time.

 Retirement and Estate Planning

-The information in the Personal Financial Planning course provides a lifelong foundation of knowledge that can enable you to meet your objectives and enjoy a happy retirement.
-Whether you want to pay down student loans, save for your child’s education, finance a fixer-upper, purchase a portfolio of insurance plans, or invest in real estate for an early retirement, the Personal Financial Planning course builds the knowledge you need to make confident decisions.
+The information in TAMU-CC’s Personal Financial Planning course provides a lifelong foundation of knowledge that can enable you to meet your objectives and enjoy a happy retirement.
+You may want to pay down student loans, save for your child’s education, finance a fixer-upper, purchase a portfolio of insurance plans, or invest in real estate for an early retirement.
+When deciding what to do with your hard-earned money, the Personal Financial Planning course builds the knowledge you need to make confident decisions, as a finance professional and as an individual.

 Learn more about the TAMU-CC online MBA in Finance program.